13' Ceilings Victorian Flat in Nopa(60 Reviews)

 Sitting room and sofa bed.

-Living room couch is a queen size sofa bed.
+Living room couch is a king size sofa bed.

 Nearby Duboce Park is one of the best neighborhood parks in the city.

 Looking through double doors in king bedroom toward front door.

 Two washer, two dryer brand-new, free, high-capacity laundry room on site.